mekkim/innersourcecommons.org-wiki/Contracted-Contributor.md

-engaging with potential individual contributors, the [[Dedicated Community Leader]] has consistently learned that the contributors in question were not allowed to contribute or felt that their respective line managers would not allow them to contribute, if they asked.
+engaging with potential individual contributors, the [[Dedicated Community Leader]] has consistently learned that the contributors in question were not allowed to contribute or felt that their respective line managers would not allow them to contribute, if they would ask.

 As a result, the total number of contributors remained small and progress was not as fast as expected by top level management.
 Furthermore, contributions